team-sakata/Open_Codes_for_Publication/25-nishimoto/README.md

 # Overview
-This folder is for disclosing source codes for the following paper submitted in Dec 2025:
+This folder is for disclosing source codes for the following paper submitted in Feb 2026:

-**From Mechanisms to Infrastructures: An Integrated Five-Layer Framework for Cooperation in LLM-based Multi-Agent Systems**
+**Cooperation Breakdown in LLM Agents Under Communication Delays (Full)**